Below you will find pages that utilize the taxonomy term “Tutorial”

 Recovering an OCP/OKD Cluster After a Long Time Powered Off

-Introduction If you are like me, you have multiple Lab clusters of OpenShift or OKD in your home or work Lab.
+If you are like me, you have multiple Lab clusters of OpenShift or OKD in your home or work Lab.
 Each of these clusters takes up a significant amount of resources and so you may shut them down to save power or compute resources.
 Or perhaps you are running a cluster in one of the many supported Cloud providers, and you power the machines down to save costs when you are not using them.
+If you leave the cluster powered off for more than 2 weeks you will find that when you power the cluster back on you are unable to connect to the cluster or the console.
+Most times, this is due to one or more internal certificates expiring.
+There is a quick fix for this which we will discuss below.

 NMState Operator and OpenShift Container Platform